fgafford/UVHelperScript/README.md

 <h3>==== Ticket Queue Counter ====</h3>
 The extension is designed to show you the number of tickets for queues you select in the option.
-The number should display as the icon in the uservoice tab.
+The number should display as the icon in the UserVoice tab.
 It is set to update automatically.
-You can set the queuse to track by clicking on the extension icon and then selecting to change options.
+Click on the extension icon to change these settings.

 <h3>==== Quick Keys ====</h3>
-alt + Q : focus on persal queue (tickets assigned to you) alt + I : focus on unassigned queue alt + M : focus on Message pane (start typing response) alt + N : focus on Note pane (start typing note)
+alt + Q : focus on personal queue (tickets assigned to you) alt + I : focus on unassigned queue alt + M : focus on Message pane (start typing response) alt + N : focus on Note pane (start typing note)